 Sprinting is Superior

-The past few years I’ve been a regular reader of Conditioning Research, which has had numerous articles on the benefits of sprinting and high intensity interval training.
+For the past few years, I’ve been a regular reader of Conditioning Research, which has had numerous articles on the benefits of sprinting and high-intensity interval training.
 Here are a few examples.

 - Intervals (HIIT) and the Heart – This post is about a study that showed interval training was superior to low or moderate aerobic training for cardiovascular function and aerobic capacity.